ischubert/gym-physx/README.md

     action = my_policy(obs[‘observation’], obs[‘desired_goal’])
     obs, reward, done, info = env.step(action)
 ```
-[`rai-python`](https://github.com/ischubert/rai-python/tree/plan_conditioned_rl) is needed for the planning capabilities (see below).
+[`rai-python` at branch `plan_conditioned_rl`](https://github.com/ischubert/rai-python/tree/plan_conditioned_rl) is needed for the planning capabilities (see below).
 It is recommended to use the [`rai-python` Docker images](https://github.com/ischubert/rai-python/packages/).
 Alternatively, you can do the installation manually.
 Please see below for more details.

 ## Available Environments
 - PhysxPushing: (See title image): The name of the game is to push the black box towards the green goal position.
 The black sphere ("finger") is can be moved into x-,y-, and z-direction.